erlang-unicode/i18n/README.md

 Main advice is to convert string when you get it, store string in this form as long as you need it for processing and then encode strings back to `UTF-8`.

-Processing of long strings and first resource allocations can stop other erlang processes, which are scheduled in the same thread.
-Dirty schedulers can fix this problem, so we wait R15, when they are planned.
+Processing of long strings or first resource allocations can stop other erlang processes, which are scheduled in the same thread.
+Dirty schedulers can fix this problem, so I am waiting __R15__.

 Functions can throw `badarg' or exceptions: